tbreijak/jekyll-pithy/_posts/2016-4-14-Final Project Anxiety.md

 As inept a programmer as I am, I was also thinking about maybe using P5.js in some way.
 I also don’t know what that would look like, either, especially in the face of early modern English communication.
 I suppose I should look into some history of the book stuff and maybe think about the transition from oral to print culture.
 But this is just me brainstorming in a blog posts.
 Anyway, if anyone has any suggestions, I’m all ears.
 I’m lookin’ at you Courtney and David.

+On an unrelated note, my links still won't work.
+I'm formatting the text the same way I did before, but for some reason, the path goes through my page and ends up at a "page does not exist."
+What am I doing wrong?